jefo2k/python-daily-pills/pills/day-009/README.md

-# Python daily pills - Day 009: Python Data Types
+# [Python daily pills] Day 009 - Python Data Types

 Variables can store data of different types, and different types can do different things.